droe/binja-blocks/README.md

 Type annotation of stack and global blocks, block descriptors, variables closed over and related function signatures in [Binary Ninja](https://binary.ninja/).
 Blocks are an implementation of closures often found in C, C++, ObjC and ObjC++ code for Apple platforms.
-Blocks are not the same as C++ lambdas.
+Blocks are distinct from C++ lambdas.

 ![Screenshot comparing before and after annotation](https://github.com/droe/binja-blocks/blob/0.4.0/.github/img/showcase.png?raw=true)